spvinod1986/LearnJavaScript/README.md

 # LearnJavaScript
 - Javascript is one of the most popular and widely used programming language.
-- For long time was used only in browsers to build web pages.
+- For long time JavaScript was used only in browsers to build web pages.
 But now we can build web/mobile apps, real time networking apps, command line tools and also games.
 - Every browser has JavaScript engine which can execute JavaScript.
 The JavaScriptEngine in Firefox is called SpiderMonkey and the JavaScripEngine in Chrome is called V8.
 In 2009, an engineer took the open source JavaScriptEngine V8 and embedded in C++ program.
 This program is called Node.
 With Node, you can run JavaScript code outside the browser.
 Hence JavaScript code can be run outside the browser in mobile or system as well.
 - Difference between JavaScript and ECMAScript: ECMAScript is just the specification.
 JavaScript is a programming language that confirms to this specification.